Humpy Peak: Radio stations

 FM stations use Humpy Peak as a transmitter location primarily because of a terrain shadow of nearby Salt Lake City.
 This allows the stations to drop onto 2nd adjacent frequencies in Salt Lake City, without interfering with other stations in the main market area.
 All of the stations listed above use booster signals that are synchronized with the main station.
 These fill in the gaps that the main signal otherwise wouldn't cover well.
 For example, KLO-FM has six boosters to cover the Salt Lake metro area, which is behind the Wasatch Mountain Range from the main transmitter.
 Stations like this are generally known as "rimshots."

 Geology

 Humpy Peak is located on the northwestern flank of the Uinta Mountain range in central Summit County.
 Geology of the peak is common with Uinta Mountain range as well.
+The peak is primarily made of quartzite, sandstone, and conglomerate.
+These rocks are famously dark red to purplish-red due to the presence of iron oxides (hematite) coating the grains.
+Humpy Peak specifically sits near exposures of the Red Pine Shale and the Mount Watson Formation.
+The Red Pine Shale is the uppermost unit of the group, consisting of gray to green micaceous siltstone and shale, representing a transition to marine or lacustrine environments.
+Some rocks on the peak date to the Neoproterozoic period (approximately 770 to 742 million years ago).
+Between 70 and 34 million years ago, compressional forces pushed the Precambrian core upward, creating a massive anticline (an arch-like fold).
+This event is responsible for the peak's height and the steep tilting of younger rocks on the mountain's flanks.
+In the last 23 million years, the region has undergone extensional forces, which reactivated older thrust faults as normal faults.
+This has slightly modified the northwestern flank where Humpy Peak is situated.

 The peak is accessible via a road on private property, that begins at Utah State Route 150.
 The peak is 12.74 mi from the Mirror Lake recreation site.
 Because of its height, and the terrain shadow the Wasatch Range provides, Humpy was likely chosen because signals from the peak cover a significant distance, well into Wyoming.
 This provides Evanston and surrounding communities in southwestern Wyoming with more radio stations.
 Stations on the peak often can be received as far northeast as Green River, Wyoming.